FlyingTasters2017/FlyingTasters/README.md

 ![external library](https://github.com/FlyingTasters2017/FlyingTasters/blob/development/images/markers_diff_col.jpg)

 ### Prepare the Drones
 **1** The drones have the same radio channel by default.
-To differentiate between drones, this channel on each drone needs to be changed usinf the CrazyFlie client as shown in the picture below
+To differentiate between drones, this channel on each drone needs to be changed usinf the CrazyFlie client (Connect->Configure 2.0) as shown in the picture below

 ![external library](https://github.com/FlyingTasters2017/FlyingTasters/blob/development/images/change_cf_channel.JPG)

 REMARK: The three drones in our project had the following addresses:
-'radio://0/85/2M' 'radio://0/82/2M' and 'radio://0/83/2M', i.e. channel 85, 82 and 83.
+'radio://0/85/2M', 'radio://0/82/2M' and 'radio://0/83/2M', i.e. channel 85, 82 and 83.

 ### Prepare the PixyCam